4dn-dcic/foursight/docs/development_tips.md

 >>> app.run_check_or_action(connection, 'wrangler_checks/patch_file_size', {'called_by': 'some_uuid', 'some_arg': 'some_value'})
 ```

-### Manual testing of your check group
+### Manual testing of your schedule
-Let's say you want to run a whole check group and not an individual check.
-To test this, you can use `app.queue_check_group`, which causes your checks to run synchronously.
-This function is the one that is internally used to schedule check groups for, but it is difficult to track output.
+Let's say you want to run a whole schedule and not an individual check.
+To test this, you can use `app.queue_scheduled_checks`, which causes your checks to run on AWS.
+This function is the one that is internally used to run checks, but it is difficult to track output.
 For that reason, it may be easier to test with `run_check_or_action` as described above.
-Below are examples from the Python interpreter with the example check group named `my_test_checks`.
+Below are examples from the Python interpreter with the example schedule named `morning_checks`.

-**NOTE:** if a check group has kwargs including `primary=True`, then the result will be written live to the Foursight UI.
-Omitting this argument when testing your check group may be desirable.
+**NOTE:** if a check setup has kwargs including `primary=True`, then the result will be written live to the Foursight UI.
+Omitting this argument when testing your check may be desirable.

 ```
 >>> import app
-# queue_check_group takes the environment name directly (not connection)
+# queue_scheduled_checks takes the environment name directly (not connection)
 # runs async; to see the results, see the Foursight UI, S3, or use Foursight API
->>> app.queue_check_group('mastertest', 'my_test_checks')
+>>> app.queue_scheduled_checks('mastertest', 'morning_checks')
 ```

 ### Some other testing notes
 * By default, you will use the `dev` stage of Foursight from the Python interpreter and test.py.
 To change to `prod` (USE WITH CARE), use `app.set_stage('prod')`.
 * You can extend the timeout of your checks/actions locally by using `app.set_stage(num)`, where `num` is an integer representing timeout in seconds.
 Setting it 0 will disable the timeout completely.
-* You can get the latest check group results using `app.get_check_group_results(connection, name)` given a Foursight connection and a valid check group name.
+* You can get the latest check results using `app.get_check_results(connection)` given a Foursight connection.
 * Make sure to use dcicutils for lots of handy utility functions to connect with Fourfront!

-### Scheduling your check group
+### Scheduling your checks
-Okay, so you've got a check group that you're confident in.
+Okay, so you've written a check function and want to make a new schedule for it.
 To schedule it using a CRON or rate expression, go to the top of app.py and create a new scheduled function (leading with the `@app.schedule()` decorator).
 Two examples are below:

 ```
 @app.schedule(Rate(1, unit=Rate.HOURS))
 def one_hour_checks(event):
-    for environ in list_environments():
+    # run this schedule for all environments
-        queue_check_group(environ, 'my_test_checks')
+    queue_scheduled_checks('all', 'one_hour_checks')
 ```

 Or scheduling with a CRON expression... for more info, [see here](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).